 MD 450 has been realigned and improved to the north of the subject site to include an eight-foot-wide asphalt path and wide outside curb lanes for on-road bicyclists.
 This trail now extends along MD 450 from Race Track Road in Bowie to Seabrook Road and serves as a regional trail facility.
-The trail along Old Annapolis Road (MD 450B) will serve as a local connection between West Bowie Village and the rest of Bowie.

 A five-foot-wide sidewalk is included on the submitted plans along the entire perimeter of the proposed building.
-Staff recommends one sidewalk connection from this sidewalk to the trail/wide sidewalk along Old Annapolis Road (MD 450B).

-Staff supports the provision of bikeway signage along Old Annapolis Road (MD 450B) if concurred by the City of Bowie.
 As the road is within the City of Bowie, the City will determine if striping for designated bike lanes will be implemented along this road.